layer5io/istio-service-mesh-workshop/README.md

 # Introduction to Istio
 Curriculum for Introduction to Istio service mesh workshop.
-All training resources (slides, labs, accounts, books, mailing list, landscape) can found at [Layer5.io](https://layer5.io).
-Join the Layer5 service mesh community on [Slack](http://slack.layer5.io) or point questions to [@Layer5](https://twitter.com/layer5) on Twitter.
+All training resources are available in the Layer5 service mesh community on [Slack](http://slack.layer5.io).

 ## Prerequisites
 - [Join the Layer5 service mesh community on Slack](http://slack.layer5.io)